 Strasbourg Cathedral (Cathédrale Notre-Dame de Strasbourg) – This is the highest church in France and the fourth-highest in the world – 142 m.
-It is built in Gothic style in the XII-XV century.
-Beautiful stained glasses and sculptures adorn its western façade.
+It wass built in Gothic style in the XII-XV century.
+Beautiful stained glass and sculptures adorn its western façade.
 The building is also known for its Astronomical clock, showing not only the time but also the position of the planets.
-Don t miss to visit the top floor offering a marvellous view to the city.
+Don’t miss to visit the top floor offering a marvelous view to the city.
 The cathedral is situated at Place de la Cathédrale on Grande Île Island.

-Kammerzell House (Maison Kammerzell) – It belonged to a rich family of traders in the XV century.
-The building is decorated with wood-carvings.
+Kammerzell House (Maison Kammerzell) – This building decorated with wood-carvings belonged to a rich family of traders in the XV century.
 In the past the ground floor used to shelter many stores.
-Nowadays the house is turned into a restaurant, offering mouth-watering French specialities in a cosy atmosphere with a view to the cathedral.
+Nowadays the house is turned into a restaurant, offering mouth-watering French specialties in a cozy atmosphere with a view to the cathedral.
 It is located at the Place de la Cathédrale, to the right of the Strasbourg Cathedral.

-Boat trip up the Ill River – What about a romantic dinner on a boat, enjoying the reflection of city s lights sparkling on the surface of the water?
-You can rent a boat every day since spring until fall and sail along the Ill River, which goes round the Old Town of Strasbourg.
-This way you can feast your eyes on Strasbourg s attractions from a different angle and enjoy incredible views.
+Boat trip up the Ill River – What about a romantic dinner on a boat, enjoying the reflection of the city lights sparkling on the surface of the water?
+You can rent a boat every day from spring to fall and sail along the Ill River, which goes round the Old Town of Strasbourg.
+This way you can feast your eyes on Strasbourg’s attractions from a different angle and enjoy incredible views.

-Council of Europe – This is the oldest European organisation working on the European integration.
-If you wish to learn more about its goals and activities, as well as about its history, you may join one of the tours organised in the building.
+Council of Europe – This is the oldest European organization working on the European integration.
+If you wish to learn more about its goals and activities, as well as about its history, you may join one of the tours organized in the building.
 More detailed information is available here.

-European Parliament – Its buildings are located outside the city centre.
+European Parliament – Its buildings are located outside the city center.
 The head office has modern glass architecture, which is shining bright under the beams of the sun and it can be noticed from afar.
-You may reach the European Parliament s headquarters by boat along the Ill River or by train.
-You can examine the building from the inside only after initial reservation.
+You may reach the European Parliament’s headquarters by boat along the Ill River or by train.
+You can examine the building, just make sure you have a reservation.

 Museum of Modern and Contemporary Art (Musée d Art moderne et contemporain) – The museum is built of pink stones and glass.
 It shelters spacious halls where you can see works of Picasso, Gauguin and Braque.
 There are also halls dedicated to photography.
 The museum opened doors in 1998 and it houses a huge library, a bookshop and a conference hall.
 It is situated in the central part of the city.

 The Secrets of Chocolate Museum (Le musée du chocolat) – Situated in the southern part of the city, the museum exhibits old machines used for chocolate production in the past.
 Here you can learn about the history of chocolate, its production and processing, as well as the different varieties.
-The café sheltered in the museum, on the other hand, offers hot chocolate, chocolate milkshakes, chocolate beer, chocolates and many other chocolate surprises.
+The café sheltered in the museum will make you pause your diet and try the hot chocolate, chocolate milkshakes, chocolate beer, chocolates and many other chocolate delicacies.
+More information here.

-Shopping in Strasbourg – Shops and luxurious boutiques offering leather items, jewellery, clothes and accessories, all these are found on Mésange Street (Rue de la Mésange) in the centre of the city.
-Most of the local markets are open from Tuesday to Saturday, selling all kind of goods and products at good prices.
-In the area around the Strasbourg Cathedral, on the other hand, you can find small shops for Christmas decorations open year-round, while a month before the holiday there is a big Christmas market at the square.
-For souvenirs and plush toys, you should go to the Little France.
+Shopping in Strasbourg – Shops and luxurious boutiques offering leather items, jewelry, clothes and accessories, all these are found on Mésange Street (Rue de la Mésange) in the center of the city.
+Most of the local markets are open from Tuesday to Saturday, selling all kinds of goods and products at reasonable prices.
+In the area around the Strasbourg Cathedral, on the other hand, you can find small shops for Christmas decorations open year-round, while a month before the holiday a big Christmas market opens at the square.
+For souvenirs and stuffed toys, you should go to the Little France.

 La choucroute – A typical main dish for Strasbourg.
 It is made of sauerkraut (fermented cabbage) on which small sausages and pork leg are laid.
 It is worth trying with a glass of red wine at lunch or dinner.

-Nightlife – Bars, discotheques, live music clubs, cabarets, intellectual nigh fun at the theatre or opera, Strasbourg offers everything.
+Nightlife – Bars, discos, live music clubs, cabarets, intellectual nigh fun at the theater or opera, Strasbourg has it all.
 The most popular entertainment establishments are located in the area around the Strasbourg Cathedral, around the university, as well as on the streets along the Ill River.
 A light show is performed on the façade of the Cathedral every night during the summer months, and it is really worth seeing.